 Methamphetamine causes tolerance—when a person needs to take more of it to get the same high.
 People who usually eat or snort meth might start to smoke or inject it to get a stronger, quicker high.

-People who are trying to quit using methamphetamine might experience very uncomfortable feelings of withdrawal, including:
+People who try to quit using methamphetamine might experience very uncomfortable feelings of withdrawal, including:

 Swipe left or right to scroll.

 |Drug||Time Period||8th Graders||10th Graders||12th Graders|

 * Data in brackets indicate statistically significant change from the previous year.

 For more statistics on teen drug use, see NIDA’s Monitoring the Future study.

 If you see or hear about someone misusing steroids, talk to a coach, teather, or other trusted adult.

 If you, or a friend, are in crisis and need to speak with someone now, please call: